2016 taxes & the Health Insurance Marketplace®

 This page applies if you had no health coverage for all or most of 2016.

-If you weren’t enrolled in for all or part of 2016, you must either claim a health coverage exemption or pay a with your federal income tax return.
+for all or part of 2016, you must either claim a health coverage exemption or pay a

-See if you qualify for an exemption
+Find out you qualify for an exemption

 - Exemptions are available based on a number of situations, including certain hardships, some life events, health coverage or financial status, and membership in some groups.